SebastianBathrick/Chow/docs/ARCHITECTURE.md

 ## Interpreter
 Path: [`..\src\Chow\Pipelines\Interpreter.cs`](../src/Chow/Pipelines/Interpreter.cs)

 Orchestrates the two halves of the pipeline, compiling source code into bytecode and then executing it.
--It also provides a path for the host to invoke a Chow closure directly through the virtual machine.
+It also provides a path for the host to invoke a Chow closure directly through the virtual machine.

-## Interpreter Pipeline

-### Source Code → Bytecode
+### Interpreter: Source Code → Bytecode
 Before a piece of Chow source code can be evaluated, it must be compiled into bytecode that the virtual machine can execute.
 The `CompilationPipeline` ([..\src\Chow\Pipelines\Compilation\CompilationPipeline.cs](../src/Chow/Pipelines/Compilation/CompilationPipeline.cs)) drives the following stages in order, passing each stage's output to the next.

 - #### Scanner: [..\src\Chow\Pipelines\Compilation\Scanner.cs](../src/Chow/Pipelines/Compilation/Scanner.cs)